TheGroundZero/openvasreporting/docs/usage/export.rst

    | Name of the output file, without extension.
    | Defaults to: openvas_report

+\-f, --format
+   | Optional
+   | Type of output file.
+   | Valid values are: xlsx
+   | Defaults to: xlsx

 \-l, --level
    | Optional
    | Minimal severity level of finding before it's included in the report.
    | Valid values are: c(ritical), h(igh), m(edium), l(low), n(one)
    | Defaults to: none

-\-f, --format
-   | Optional
-   | Type of output file.
+\-t, --template
+   | Optional, only used with '-f docx'
+   | Template document for docx export.
+Document must contain formatting for styles used in export.
-   | Valid values are: xlsx
+   | Valid values are: path to a docx file
-   | Defaults to: xlsx
+   | Defaults to: openvasreporting/src/openvas-template.docx

 .. todo::